nurulfana/LibraryManagementAPI/README.md

    - PUT /api/Books/{id}: Update the details of an existing book.
    - DELETE /api/Books/{id}: Permanently remove a book record from the database.

-2. Data & Architecture
-   - Add new assignment entries to the database

 # Platform
 - Developed using .NET 8.0, C#, Entity Framework Core
 - Database used for this development is SQL Server.